sfepy/sfepy/doc/developer_guide.rst

      - modules for (continuum) mechanics: elastic constant conversions, tensor, units utilities, etc.
      - *
-   * - `optimize/`
+   * - `mesh/`
-     - modules for shape optimization based on free-form deformation
-     - *
+     - some utilities to interface with tetgen and triangle mesh generators -
    * - `parallel/`
      - modules supporting parallel assembling and solution of problems -
    * - `postprocess/`
      - Matplotlib and VTK based post-processing modules -
+   * - `scripts/`
+     - the main as well as auxiliary scripts
+     -
    * - `solvers/`
      - interface classes to various internal/external solvers (linear,